cdoebler1/ILLO/README.md

 # 🛸 ILLO - Identified Little Levitating Object

 Meet ILLO, your AI-powered UFO companion that reacts to your world and evolves with you.
-ILLO listens, learns, and lights the space around it with mesmerizing animations that sync to music, respond to touch, and adapt to your environment.
+ILLO listens, learns, and lights the surrounding space with mesmerizing animations that sync to music, respond to touch, and adapt to your environment.

 ## 🌟 Key Features